sifferman/ben_eater-gpu/README.md

 ## Description

 This is a recreation of [Ben Eater's Video Card Project](https://eater.net/vga).
-It is cycle and timing accurate with only minor changes from Ben Eater's design.
+It is cycle and timing accurate with only minor alterations from Ben Eater's design.

-## Modifications from Design
+## Alterations from Ben Eater's Design

 * Added a reset input port
 * Made counter have synchronous reset